people

 2. Implicitly (and sometimes covertly) harmful language in discussions about marginalized communities.
 I have published work about developing computational approaches to study dehumanization and dogwhistle communication.
 Starting with my work on dogwhistles, I have recently become especially interested in building language technologies to study and combat antisemitism.

 3. Computational sociolinguistics.
 I have done some work on language variation, change, and social meaning in online communities (and would love to do more!).
-I am interested in bridging sociolinguistics and computational social science to understand the relationship between linguistic practices and social networks
+I am interested in bridging sociolinguistics and computational social science to understand the relationship between linguistic practices and social networks.

 You can find more information about me from my curriculum vitae.